jarekstrzele/obsidian_notes/HASKELL/Real World Haskell/2 Types and Functions.md

 - The type system guarantees that a program cannot contain cerain kinds of errors (int used like function -> Haskell's compiler generates an error)
 - no automatic coercion/casting/conversion

-**benefit** strong typing catches ewal bugs in our code before they can cayse problems
+**benefit** strong typing catches  bugs in our code before they can case problems

 ## static